Hatrask/local-booru/README.md

 *   **Tag Maintenance Tools:** A dedicated page for database-level tag operations, including renaming, merging, deleting, and changing the category of any tag.
 *   **Saved & Recent Searches:** Automatically keeps a list of your recent queries.
 You can "pin" your most important searches here too.
 *   **Data Management:** Import and export your entire collection, or reset the application, directly from the Settings page in the web interface.
+*   **Browser Extension:** A companion Firefox extension for one-click scraping and uploading of images and their categorized tags directly from Danbooru posts.

 ## Getting Started